openhab/openhab-addons/bundles/org.openhab.binding.siemenshvac/README.md

 The binding should work ok with all language choice, but is currently test more thoroughly for French and English language.
 If you use other language, and find some issues, you can report them on the OpenHab forum.

-## Supported Things

-Support many different things as the thing type is handle by autodiscovery.

-Mainly, it will first discover the gateway.
-Currently test was done with the OZW672.x series.
-No test was conducted using the OZW772.x series, the code will currently not handle initialization of an OZW772 gateway.
-You can request support in the community forum, if you have the gateway model and want it to be supported.

-After, it will discover thing inside your PAC, mainly main controller of type RVS...
-Only test in real condition with RVS41.813/327 but should work with all other type as the access interface is standard.

 ## Discovery

 Discovery of Gateway can be done using UPnP.